byebyers/my-site/about.md

     weight: 2

 ---
-Hi, I'm Julio Cesar!
+Hi, I'm Jacob Byers!

-A Brazilian creative developer based in Barcelona, focused on digital interactive experiences.
-I’ve worked for international organizations such as the United Nations, WEF, WHO, EBU and many others.
+An American creative developer based in Arizona, focused on digital interactive experiences.
+I’ve worked with local companies such as Front Pourch Brewing, Deneau Law Firm, Hubble LLC, and many others.
-Passionate about technology, traveling and sports.
+Passionate about technology, philosophy, and the outdoors.
-2x Webby Awards winner.